How do I use an NGINX proxy to access OpenSearch Dashboards with Amazon Cognito authentication from outside a VPC?

 1

-My Amazon OpenSearch Service cluster is in a virtual private cloud (VPC).
-I want to use an NGINX proxy to access OpenSearch Dashboards with Amazon Cognito authentication from outside of the VPC.
+My Amazon OpenSearch Service domain is in a virtual private cloud (VPC).
+I want to use an NGINX proxy to access OpenSearch Dashboards with Amazon Cognito authentication from outside the VPC.

 Short description